FWeinb/react-thumbnail/README.md

 ## Examples

-See [examples](http://fweinb.github.io/react-thumbnail/) for more examples.
+You can find some more examples [here](http://fweinb.github.io/react-thumbnail/).

 ## License